forcedotcom/salesforcedx-vscode/docs/articles/getting-started/prettier.md

 Using Prettier for Aura and LWC requires some configuration.

-> NOTE: Prettier support for LWC is coming in the next release of Prettier (version 1.17.0).
-However, it can be used now by installing the `master` branch as shown in this document.

 1. If you don’t already have a `package.json` in your project, run: `npm init`
    You can accept all the defaults.

-1. Install the latest `master` branch of Prettier by running: `npm i prettier/prettier -D`
+1. Install Prettier by running: `npm install --save-dev --save-exact prettier`

 1. Create a Prettier configuration file called `.prettierrc`, in the root of your project, with the following content.